huggingface/transformers/docs/source/en/pipeline_webserver.md

 items before inferring to use dynamic batching:

 <Tip warning={true}>

-**Important**
-The code is intentionally written like pseudo-code for readability.
+The code sample below is intentionally written like pseudo-code for readability.
 Do not run this without checking if it makes sense for your system resources!

 </Tip>

 ```py